madoomino/social-media-api-Nodejs/README.md

 3. Set up the environment variables:

-   - Create a `.env` file in the src/config directory.
+   - Create a `.env` file in the root directory.
    - Add the following variables:

      ```plaintext